theiagen/public_health_viral_genomics/docs/source/overview.rst

 Public Health Viral Genomics: Overview
 ==================================================

-The `Theiagen <https://theiagen.com/>`_ Public Health Viral Genomics `repository <https://github.com/theiagen/public_health_viral_genomics>`_ hosts a collection of `WDL <https://github.com/openwdl/wdl>`_ workflows for genomic `characterization <https://public-health-viral-genomics-theiagen.readthedocs.io/en/latest/theiacov_workflows.html>`_ and epidemiology of the viral pathogens.
-Currently, this focusses on SARS-CoV-2 and contains workflows for preparation of files resulting from SARS-CoV-2 sequening for submission to public archives (`Mercury workflows <https://public-health-viral-genomics-theiagen.readthedocs.io/en/latest/mercury_workflows.html>`_).
+The `Theiagen <https://theiagen.com/>`_ Public Health Viral Genomics `repository <https://github.com/theiagen/public_health_viral_genomics>`_ hosts a collection of `WDL <https://github.com/openwdl/wdl>`_ workflows for characterization, epidemiology and sharing of the viral pathogen genomes.
+Currently, these focus on SARS-CoV-2, but workflows for other viral pathogens are anticipated to be available soon.

 Getting Started
 -----------------